iterative/dvc.org/public/static/docs/api-reference/get_url.md

 - `rev` -
   [Git-revision](https://git-scm.com/book/en/v2/Git-Internals-Git-References)
-  (such as a branch name, a tag, or a commit hash). `rev` only has an effect when a URL is supplied as parameter to `repo`.
+  (such as a branch name, a tag, or a commit hash).
+It only has an effect when `repo` is a Git repository.
 If not supplied, it uses the default Git revision, `HEAD`.

 - `remote` - name of the [DVC remote](/doc/command-reference/remote) to fetch the target artifact from.
-If not supplied, the default depends on the value of `repo`.
-The local cache is used when `repo` is the current working directory (default value of `repo`). when `repo` is an external repository URL, the default project remote is used.
+If not supplied, the default remote or `repo` is used (or the cache directory for local projects).

   A `dvc.exceptions.NoRemoteError` is thrown if no `remote` is specified and the project has no default remote.